Going Dark by Elizabeth Keel

 Why this show?

 This was the play that launched This is Water Theatre.
-A high-energy sci-fi/fantasy family drama about people who can manipulate and read certain emotions in others; as you might have guessed, it also involved battles with invisible orbs of emotional energy.
+A high-energy sci-fi/fantasy family drama about people who can manipulate and read certain emotions in others.
+It also involved battles with invisible orbs of emotional energy.
 Because, um, duh.

 I chose to direct this show because it was high energy, had deep opportunities to tell a familiar story of pain and loss in an unfamiliar and new way, and fit the ensemble I had at the time.
 I was also looking for a show that could capture the attention of a generation raised on special effects action movies, and this one fit the bill big time